MicrosoftDocs/memdocs/memdocs/analytics/recommended-software.md

 > [!Important]
 > Endpoint Analytics computes the **Software adoption** score for all your Intune and co-managed devices, regardless of whether they've been configured with the [Intune data collection policy](settings.md#bkmk_profile) or not.
 For Configuration Manager-managed devices, scores are only computed for [enrolled devices](enroll-configmgr.md#bkmk_cm_enroll).

 Certain software is known to improve the end-user experience, independent of lower-level health metrics.
 For example, Windows 10 has a much higher Net Promoter score than Windows 7.
-The **Software adoption** score is a number between 0 and 100 that represents a weighted average of the percent of devices that have deployed various recommended software.
+The **Software adoption** score is a number between 0 and 100.
+The score represents a weighted average of the percent of devices that have deployed various recommended software.
 The current weighting is higher for Windows than for the other metrics since users interact with them more often.
 The metrics are described below:

 [![Endpoint analytics Recommended software page](media/recommended-software.png)](media/recommended-software.png#lightbox)

 ## <a name="bkmk_win10"></a> Windows 10

 Windows 10 provides a better user experience than older versions of Windows.
-See the [TEI whitepaper](https://vc2prod.blob.core.windows.net/vc-resources/TEIStudies/TEI%20of%20Windows%2010.pdf) for more information.
+For more information, see the [TEI whitepaper](https://vc2prod.blob.core.windows.net/vc-resources/TEIStudies/TEI%20of%20Windows%2010.pdf).

 This metric measures the percent of devices on Windows 10 versus an older version of Windows.